 Remember that there may be delivery costs (up to $80) associated with your fundraiser depending on how many tubs you order, although ‘early birds’ who book their next fundraiser within certain dates are often provided with free delivery and other incentives.

 There is an online booking request form where you complete the details of the group, expected time frame, and necessary contact details.
 In 2016, a new online store component was added, which does not cost any extra for the school, but vastly improves the potential success of the fundraiser.
 Assistance is provided in setting up the online store, and it means you can more easily promote your fundraiser online – either through social media such as Facebook, or through links in emails and newsletters – and it reduces the need for students to have to deal with cash sales.

-The new online store complements the traditional paper forms which you will still receive, together with information packs and posters.
-Depending on where you live in Australia, make sure you allow at least a week for the forms to arrive.
-You will be given login access to the website where you can download the accounting software and templates for letters, posters and newsletter items which can de downloaded from your dashboard.
+The new online store complements the traditional paper forms which you will still receive, together with information packs and posters plus access to templates for letters, posters and newsletter items which can de downloaded from your dashboard.